MicrosoftDocs/power-automate-docs/flow-docs/create-approval-response-options.md

 ## Prerequisites

-- A Microsoft Flow account with a Plan 2 license (Plan 2 is needed to use premium features.
-Approvals is a premium feature.)
+- A Microsoft Flow account with a Plan 1 license (Plan 1 is needed to use premium connectors.
+Approvals is a premium connector.)
 - A SharePoint list for employees to enter their expense reports.

 ## Create approval flow